Empire325Marketing/FrankOp/README.md

 python3 trinity_ai.py
 ```

-The script will read API keys from the environment variables `OPENAI_API_KEY`,
+The script reads API keys from the environment variables `OPENAI_API_KEY`,
 `GEMINI_API_KEY`, and `OPENEVOLVE_TOKEN`.
+`OPENEVOLVE_TOKEN` **must** be set in the environment (it cannot be passed to
-`OPENEVOLVE_TOKEN` must be a GitHub personal access token with permission to
+`TrinityAI`) and requires the GitHub `workflow` permission to trigger
-trigger workflows in the target repository.
+workflows in the target repository.
 Optional environment variables
 `OPENEVOLVE_REPO` and `OPENEVOLVE_WORKFLOW` can override the repository and
 workflow file dispatched by the `open_evolve` backend.